Daylight saving starts when clocks go forward by 1 hour at 2am on 27 September 2020.

 |2022||3 April||25 September|

-During the daylight saving months we are on ‘New Zealand daylight time’, which is one hour ahead of New Zealand standard time.
+During the daylight saving months we are on ‘New Zealand daylight time’, which is 1 hour ahead of New Zealand standard time.

 These dates and the time of the change are heavily publicised in the lead up to the change through television and radio advertisements, local council websites and national newspapers.